Akash-kr2003/Hackers-Portfolio/README_portfolio.md

-# 💻 Akash Kumar's Terminal-style Portfolio
+# 💻 Akash Kumar's Hacker's-style Portfolio

 This project is an **interactive, hacker-themed portfolio website** built with HTML, CSS (Tailwind), and JavaScript.
 It simulates a terminal interface and incorporates sound effects, animations, and command-line interactions to showcase skills, projects, achievements, and contact info.